danphillips-cloud/cloud-resume-challenge/gcp/README.md

 Store vault password in `../../.vault_pass` (gitignored).

 **UPDATE:** I changed how GCP credentials work to match the AWS approach.
 The old way stored a file path in the vault (`gcp_service_account_key: /path/to/key.json`), which meant you had to download the key file on every machine and manually export `GOOGLE_APPLICATION_CREDENTIALS`.
-Pain in the ass when switching between my Mac and work laptop.
+I did this change beacuse I switched from a Windows to Mac laptop and wanted a better way to manage that.

 Now the playbooks store the entire service account JSON directly in the vault.
 When you run a playbook, it creates a temporary credential file from the vault contents, uses it for authentication with `gcloud auth activate-service-account`, then cleans it up automatically in post_tasks.
 Switch machines?
 Just need the vault password.
 No key files to manage, no environment variables to remember.